FSGModding/FSG_Mod_Assistant/docs/index.md

 ### Mod Assistant Speed

 __PLEASE READ: Note about the Mod Cache:__ Mods are scanned and cached from disk so that this app can run as fast as possible - but the initial scanning process is in depth, and ___not very fast___.
 So, be aware than when you add a folder of a lot of mods, it may take a bit of time to scan them for the first time.
 Mod Assistant goes out of it's way to only scan a "version" of a file once, so subsequent loads on the program will be much, much fast.
 If you are interested in the details of the cache, see the FAQ.
+If you find that your collections continue to full rescan, you may need to enable sync mode - see the page on [User Preferences](preferences.html)

 ## Translations and Localizations

 Some effort has been made to produce a version of Mod Assistant in your preferred language, but as the creators only speak english, we need help on this.
-We accept we have an active [CrowdIn](https://crowdin.com/project/fsg-mod-assistant) project
+We accept pull requests, and we have an active [CrowdIn](https://crowdin.com/project/fsg-mod-assistant) project.
+Many, many thanks to all of the folks who have contributed so far to this effort!